kamillesuayan/maestro-class/README.md

 # Maestro

-A service for educational purposes in the domain of adversarial attacks/defense.
+A service for educational purposes in the domain of adversarial attacks / defense.

 ## Structure overview